 Living room corners come in all shapes and sizes.
 For artwork lovers, you could have a sculpture on a plinth, which will take up minimal floor space.
-Or, if you have an off-centre window or one that runs the length of a wall and into the corner, see it as an opportunity to create a window seat or a makeshift home office looking out onto whatever view is waiting outside.
-Here are the LuxDeco interior design team’s top eight corner decoration ideas to try out for yourself.
+Or, if you have an off-centre window or one that runs the length of a wall and into the corner, see that empty space in your living room as an opportunity to create a window seat or a makeshift home office looking out onto whatever view is waiting outside.
+Here are the LuxDeco interior design team’s top eight living room corner decoration ideas to fill those awkward, empty spaces.

 1. Window corners – create a cosy window seat

-One of our favourite corner decoration options centres on the window.
+One of our favourite living room corner decoration ideas centres on the window.
 If your living room’s window touches the corner of your living room, or at least comes close, think about building out a window seat beneath it.
 A window seat is one of those luxuries that has such a calming spirit.
-It’s one of the most effective ways of making the corner of a living room the biggest feature in the room and the part that you’ll want to flock towards.
+It’s one of the most effective ways of making the empty corner of a living room the biggest feature in the room and the part that you’ll want to flock towards.

 2. Empty floor corners – illuminate them

 Layered lighting is one of the most important aspects of interior design in any room.
 It’s about having different light sources, at different levels so that your light is spread.
 It also means you have the flexibility to create different degrees of atmosphere.
-Floor lamps are perfect when it comes to living room corner decor.
+Floor lamps are the perfect idea when it comes to filling empty living room corners.
 They’re a feature in their own right much like artwork is, so your corner is filled with aesthetic value, but will cast a glow onto another feature within your room.
-If you have a corner close to a sofa, your floor lamp puts your seating in the (literal) spotlight.
+If you have an awkward corner close to a sofa, your floor lamp puts your seating in the (literal) spotlight.
 If you’ve chosen to put furniture or art in your living room corner though, you can add lighting on top of that as well.
-A table lamp atop a feature side table, a picture wall light over your corner decoration, a low-hung pendant illuminating a sculpture on a plinth – every lighting option can be designed to work in your living room corners.
+A table lamp above a feature side table, a picture wall light over your corner decoration, a low-hung pendant illuminating a sculpture on a plinth – every lighting option can be designed to work in your living room corners.

 Image Credit: Natalia Miyar